Italy great Paolo Rossi dies aged 64

 Rossi starred during the 1982 World Cup, scoring a hat-trick against Brazil to send Italy into a semi-final, in which he netted a brace against Poland.

-He also opened the scoring in the final against West Germany as Italy ran out 3-1 winner.
+He also opened the scoring in the final against West Germany as Italy ran out 3-1 winners.

 Rossi, Roberto Baggio and Christian Vieri have scored the most goals for Italy at World Cups with nine.